This buttermilk chocolate cake is rich, fudgy, tender, and made entirely in one bowl. It is topped with a shiny, glossy chocolate frosting.

 Substitutions

-Egg-free- to make this cake egg-free, replace the eggs with ⅔ cup of applesauce.
+Egg-Free: Replace the two eggs with ⅔ cup of unsweetened applesauce.

 Variations

-Espresso- Add 1 teaspoon of instant espresso powder to the batter to deepen the chocolate flavor.
+Espresso: Add 1 teaspoon of instant espresso powder to the dry ingredients to deepen the chocolate notes.

-Peanut butter frosting- Swap the chocolate frosting for a creamy peanut butter version for a sweet and salty combo.
+Peanut Butter: Swap the chocolate icing for a creamy peanut butter frosting for a classic flavor combo.

-Orange zest- Mix in 1 tablespoon of orange zest for a bright citrus twist that pairs beautifully with the chocolate.
+Orange Zest: Stir 1 tablespoon of fresh orange zest into the batter for a bright citrus twist.

 Equipment